iamsomraj/Monster-Killer-JS-Game/README.md

 3. Using flag variables for comparison
 4. Implementing prompt() and alert() methods
 5. Distinguishing between boolean and truthy-falsy values
+6. Handling error objects with try catch
+7. Understanding for of loop ( array ) and for in ( objects )

 ## Developer